 - You can't establish the cause of damage.

 - Damage involves a Council asset that has met inspection or maintenance requirements.

-- The incident occurred on a road or footpath that meets the standards set out in our Road Management Plan (PDF, 364 KB), or is not on Council’s Register of Public Roads (PDF, 1.31 MB).
+- The incident occurred on a road or footpath that meets the standards set out in our Road Management Plan, or is not on Council’s Register of Public Roads.
+Available for download below.

-- Damage to a vehicle is less than the threshold amount in the Road Management Act 2004.
+- Damage to a vehicle is less than the threshold amount in the Road Management Act 2004-external site.